Benjabern/MD_contacts/README.md

 ## Calculation of contacts
 Two main scripts are provided.
-To calculate an all gainst all contact matrix in the form of a json file, ccontacts.py is used.
+To calculate an all against all contact matrix in the form of a json file, ccontacts.py is used.
 The script is highly parralelizable and scales well with number of provided cores.
 It is recomended to do a test run with a small number of parallel jobs (-j or --jobs) to estimate the memory requirements per job.
 The chunk size parameter is usually fine at default value but lower values specified with --chunk-size can be used in